sbates130272/fio-stuff/README.md

 match your system.
 4. sudo ./latency.sh -d <device> -i <iodepth> [NB you may not need sudo depending on permissions].
 Note that device needs to be a block device.
+Add a -w for write latency plots, the default is for read latency plots.
 5. This should create two file called ${DEVICE}_read_lat.1.log and
 ${DEVICE}_write_lat.2.log and two file called latency.time.png and latency.cdf.png.
 6. The .log files currently consist of 4 columns as explained in the fio HOWTO.
 These are time, latency (us), direction (0=read), size (B).
-7. latency.time.png is a time series plot of the measured latency. latency.cdf.png is a plot of the CDF of the read latency.
+7. latency.time.png is a time series plot of the measured latency. latency.cdf.png is a plot of the CDF of the measured latency.
 Both files can be viewed using any reasonable image viewer.

 ## Updates